quinbez/Pre-Training-and-Fine-Tuning-with-Pytorch/README.md

+Authors: Bezawit Abebaw and Biruk Abere

 **Transfer learning** is a powerful technique in machine learning where we apply knowledge gained from solving one problem to a different but related problem.
 Imagine it like this: rather than starting from scratch every time, we use the insights and lessons learned from a model that was trained on a large and comprehensive dataset, and apply them to our specific task.

 For instance, we could take a model that has been trained to recognize a myriad of objects in millions of images, such as those from the ImageNet dataset, and use that knowledge to boost our own image-related project.
 Similarly, in the world of text and language, a model that has been fed vast amounts of text to understand and interpret language can be repurposed to help classify different text samples in our own work.

 This approach is like standing on the shoulders of giants – we leverage the hard work and learning a model has already done, and use it to give our project a head start.
 The key idea is to find a model that excels in a certain area and adapt its strengths to our unique challenges, thereby enhancing the performance and efficiency of our own model.

 ![ALT](./images/image1.png)

 **Pre-Trained Models** are a direct outcome of transfer learning.
 These models are trained on large benchmark datasets and tasks, and then made available for others to use.
 These models have already learned a large set of features, which can be a very effective starting point for training a model on a new task.

 For instance, in computer vision, models like VGG, ResNet, and Inception are trained on the ImageNet dataset, which contains millions of labelled images in thousands of categories.
 In natural language processing, models like BERT, GPT, and T5 are trained on extensive text corpora and can be used for tasks like language translation, question-answering, and text generation.

 Using pre-trained models can significantly reduce the time, computational cost, and the amount of data required to train an effective model.
 They provide a major advantage in that they reduce the need for a large amount of computational resources and expertise to train a model from scratch.

 **Fine-Tuning** is a process that tweaks a pre-trained model to adapt it more closely to the specific characteristics of the task at hand.
 It involves continuing the training of the model on a new task, using a smaller dataset specific to that task.

 During fine-tuning, the pre-trained model is adjusted in such a way that the model's weights are 'fine-tuned' to the new task.
 This usually involves a few steps: initially, the model's existing weights are frozen, and only the last few layers are trained on the new data.
 Once these layers have been sufficiently trained, the earlier layers can be unfrozen and the entire model can be trained (to a smaller extent) on the new data.

 Fine-tuning allows the model to transfer the knowledge it has learned from the previous task (like recognizing shapes or understanding language structure) to the new task.
 This results in a much more efficient training process than training a model from scratch, as the model already has a good understanding of the general features and only needs to adjust its understanding to the specifics of the new task.

 ![ALT](./images/image4.png)